These lawyer-drafted photography contracts and expert business tips will help keep your company safe and successful for years to come!

 While most photographers will never be sued, all photographers do eventually experience difficulty with a client.
-Whether conflicts are resolved with little fanfare, or they escalate to court-worthy proportions depends largely on what you agreed to in writing.
+Will your conflicts get resolved with little fanfare, or will they escalate to court-worthy proportions?
+That depends almost entirely on what you agreed to in writing.

-In the ShootProof Marketplace, you’ll find a wide variety of TheLawTog’s photography contracts.
+In your ShootProof Marketplace, you’ll find a wide variety of TheLawTog’s photography contracts.
 They’re crafted just for photographers and offered to ShootProof pros at a discounted rate!

 - Second Shooter Agreement